VukZh/nodejs2024Q1-service/README.md

 make a copy .env from .env_ file
 ```

-## Running application
+## Running dockers

 ```
-npm start
+docker compose up
 ```

 After starting the app on port (4000 as default) you can open
-in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
+in your browser OpenAPI documentation by typing http://localhost:4000/api/.
-For more information about OpenAPI/Swagger please visit https://swagger.io/.

 ## Testing

-After application running open new terminal and enter:
+After running open new terminal and enter:

 To run all tests without authorization